aewallin/allantools/docs/dev.rst

     * Faster algorithms for mtotdev() and htotdev() which are currently very slow

 * Improve documentation
-* Improve packaging for PyPi and/or other packaging systems (PPA for Ubuntu/Debian?)
+* Improve packaging for PyPi and/or other packaging systems: Conda?, PPA for Ubuntu/Debian?
-* Stable32-style plots using matplotlib
 * Tests for different noise types according to IEEE 1139, include power-spectral-density calculations
 * Conversion between phase noise and Allan variance
 * Phase noise calculations and plots